TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 2/1 Timothy 2.3.md

 ---

-This is good and acceptable in the sight of God our Saviour;
+For this is good and acceptable in the sight of God our Savior;